Matthias Pintscher

-Matthias Pintscher (born 29 January 1971) is a German composer and conductor.
+Matthias Pintscher (born 29 January 1971) is a German composer, conductor and academic teacher.

+Biography

+Pintscher was born in Marl, North Rhine-Westphalia.
 As a youth, he studied the violin and conducting.

-Life and career

-Pintscher was born in Marl, North Rhine-Westphalia.
-He began his music studies with Giselher Klebe in 1988 at the Hochschule für Musik Detmold, in Detmold.
+He began his music studies with Giselher Klebe in 1988 at the Hochschule für Musik Detmold in Detmold.
 In 1990, he met Hans Werner Henze, and in 1991 and 1992, he was invited to Henze's summer school in Montepulciano, Italy.
 He later studied with German composer and flutist Manfred Trojahn.
-He held a Daniel R Lewis Young Composer Fellowship with the Cleveland Orchestra from 2000 to 2002.
+He held a Daniel R. Lewis Young Composer Fellowship with the Cleveland Orchestra from 2000 to 2002.

 In October 2010, Pintscher became the first Artist-in-Association with the BBC Scottish Symphony Orchestra.
-In June 2012, the Ensemble intercontemporain announced the appointment of Pintscher as its next music director, beginning in the September 2013–14 season, with an initial contract of three years.
-Since the 2014/15 season, Pintscher was appointed artist in residence with the Danish Radio for a period of three years.
+In June 2012, the Ensemble intercontemporain announced the appointment of Pintscher as its next music director, beginning in the 2013–2014 season.
+With the 2014–2015 season, Pintscher became artist-in-residence with the Danish Radio for a period of three years.
+For the 2014–2015 season, he was the artist-in-residence at the Cologne Philharmonie.
+Pintscher concluded his tenure with the Ensemble intercontemporain at the close of the 2022–2023 season.

+In March 2023, Pintscher first guest conducted the Kansas City Symphony.
+On the basis of this appearance, the Kansas City Symphony announced in May 2023 the appointment of Pintscher as its next music director, effective with the 2024–2025 season, with an initial contract of five seasons.

+Since 2008, Pintscher has lived in New York City.
 He serves as a professor of composition at the Juilliard School.
-For the 2014/15 season, he is the artist in residence at the Cologne Philharmonie.

-Several of his orchestral and vocal works have been performed at such venues as Carnegie Hall and the Royal Albert Hall.
-His 2012 double trumpet concerto "Chute d'Étoiles – Hommage à Anselm Kiefer" was inspired by the work of Igor Stravinsky.
-It was first performed by the Cleveland Orchestra at Lucerne Festival in 2012.
-The US premiere was at Carnegie Hall, also with the Cleveland Orchestra.
-The UK premier was performed at Glasgow City Halls by the BBC Scottish Symphony Orchestra on 16 May 2013.

-Pintscher has lived in New York City since 2008.

-On 21 August 2016, Pintscher conducted his own piece Reflections on Narcissus and Mendelssohn's A Midsummer Night's Dream in the BBC Proms 48.